 Well done 12 mins

-Let the steak rest once you have taken them out of the oven.
-This gives a chance for the juices to run from the centre of the steak to the outside and the juices will flow throughout the steak instead of just sitting in the centre.
+Let the steaks rest once you have taken them out of the oven.
+This allows the juices to run from the centre of the steak to the outside meaning the juices will flow throughout the steak instead of just sitting in the centre.

 Give half the cooking time as a resting time.

 Let the steaks rest on the pan with no heat.
 This will make all the difference to the end result.

 Watch our video above to learn how the different shades of pink associated with rare, medium rare and so on can be seen once you have cut into the meat.